SSWConsulting/SSW.Rules.Content/rules/do-you-name-your-dependencies-to-avoid-problems-with-minification/rule.md

 ---

 Angular uses parameter names to determine which dependencies to inject.
-When you minify your Angular code, the parameter names are changed, so you must name your dependencies to ensure they work correctly.
+When you minify your angular code, the parameter names are changed, so you must name your dependencies to ensure they work correctly.

 <!--endintro-->